 - Heat grill to 350-450 F (177-232 C).

 - The watermelon can be lightly grilled or served as-is.
-If choosing to grill, lightly brush with oil and grill about 1 minute on each side – being careful not to dehydrate them.
+If choosing to grill, lightly brush with olive oil and grill only about 1 minute on each side – being careful not to dehydrate them.
 Remove and set aside, sprinkle lightly with salt.

 Notes